Nicholaswogan/NumbaMinpack/README.md

 # NumbaMinpack

-`NumbaMinpack` is a python wrapper to [Minpack](https://en.wikipedia.org/wiki/MINPACK).
-It very similar to `scipy.optimize.root` ([see here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.root.html)), when you set `method = 'lm'` or `method = 'hybr'`.
-But, the problem with `scipy.optimize.root`, is that it can not be used within `numba` jit-compiled python functions.
+`NumbaMinpack` is a python wrapper to [Minpack](https://en.wikipedia.org/wiki/MINPACK), which is for solving systems of non-linear equations.

+This package is very similar to `scipy.optimize.root` ([see here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.root.html)), when you set `method = 'lm'` or `method = 'hybr'`.
+But, the problem with `scipy.optimize.root`, is that it can not be used within numba jit-compiled python functions.
 In contrast, `NumbaMinpack` can be used within a numba compiled function.
-Also, it is much faster than `scipy.optimize.root`, because the python interpreter is never invoked during a non-linear solve.
 For example, check out `comparison2scipy.ipynb`.

-Right now, `NumbaMinpack` only wraps Minpack's Levenberg-Marquardt ("lmdif") and "hybrd" root-finding algorithms with a finite-differenced (non-analytical) jacobian.
-These wrappers are NOT thread-safe, but they will work for multiprocessing.
+Right now, `NumbaMinpack` wraps the following Minpack algorithms
+- `lmdif` (Levenberg-Marquardt) with a finite-differenced, non-analytical, jacobian.
+- `hybrd` (modified Powell method) with a finite-differenced, non-analytical, jacobian.

 ## Installation
 `NumbaMinpack` will probably only work on MacOS or Linux.
 You must have `gfortran` installed.
 On Mac install with `brew install gcc`.
 You must also have python >3.6.0 with `numpy` and `numba`.